avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 ..
 [25] -3.58896599 -2.42099585 -4.14880083 -2.90510828 -3.79065208 -3.38302390 -3.20938878 -3.72680337
 ..
 [33] -3.65747460 -3.71902837 -3.05742705 -3.06541485 -2.95846147 -2.40835332 -3.32543203 -3.41558006
 ..
 [41] -3.19084838 -2.47297832 -4.84453050 -1.49403748 -2.88498147 -2.71408728 -4.06196823 -3.68207294
-.. xxx am not sure why I don't get the same values as I get with predict()
+..
+Note that I think that the reason that I don't get the same value using calcpc1() as using
+..  predict() is that "standardisedconcentrations" contain the concentrations standardised so that they
+..  have a mean of 0 and variance of 1, while the loadings from wine.lda$scaling are for the concentrations
+..  standardised so that the within-group variance for each group (cultivar) is 1, and this isn't ensured
+..  in "standardisedconcentrations".
 ..  wine.lda.values2 <- predict(wine.lda, standardisedconcentrations, prior=c(1/3,1/3,1/3)) # gives the same values
 ..
-.. xxx I get different loadings in R and SPSS, I'm not sure why.
+.. xxx I get different loadings in R and SPSS, I'm not sure why xxx.
+I'm not sure if it is because
+..
+SPSS gives loadings for the standardised data (with mean 0 and variance 1) while R gives the
+.. loadings for group-standardised data (so within-groups variance is 1 for each group)???

 In the first discriminant function, the largest loadings (in absolute) value are given to V8 (-1.683), V11 (0.853), V13 (-0.819) and V14 (-0.798).
 The loadings for V8, V13 and V14 are negative, while that for V11 is positive.